Building B2B Thought Leadership: An 8-Step Playbook

 You do all of that work just to make your co-hosts look good?

 Yes, because they are good.
 They also have the enthusiasm to help people get better at work.
-We want to share all of that positivity with the good people of the interwebs.
+We want to share all of that positivity with the good people of the internet.

 Ladies and germs, that is the gist of our organic social media strategy.